WannaCry a River

 We are left to move on to ever increasingly insecure systems as we move to Rule 4: Do not connect it to anything.

-While that’s fine for one’s home PC or for many companies, other companies have other policies.
-But those policies are not due to oversight, ignorance, or blind trust, they are very intentional choices, often due to regulatory or even quality control pressures.
+But some companies have other policies about prompt patching.
+But those policies are not due to oversight, ignorance, or blind trust, those policies are very intentional choices, often due to regulatory or even quality control pressures.

 In FDA regulated industries, occasionally the lack of updates are by design, because constant updates conflict with the longstanding practice of software validation.